whl1729/note/computer/cpp/primer/frequently_used_api.md

     - `getline(is, s)` reads the given stream up to and including the first newline and stores what it read—not including the newline—in its string argument.
 After getline sees a newline, even if it is the first character in the input, it stops reading and returns.
 If the first character in the input is a newline, then the resulting string is the empty string.
     - `s.empty()` returns true if s is empty, otherwise returns false.
     - `s.size()` returns the number of characters in s.
-    - `s.substr(pos, n)` return a string containing n charactres from s starting at pos.
+    - `s.substr(pos, n)` return a string containing n charactres from s starting at pos. pos defaults to 0, n defaults to a value that causes the library to copy all the characters in s starting from pos
     - s.insert(pos, args);
     - s.erase(pos, len);
     - s.assign(args);